-Underground oil tanks were common in properties across Ontario in the past.
+Residential underground oil tanks were common in properties across Ontario in the past.
 Used to store the fuel that would help heat homes, what was once a boon to residential neighbourhoods across the country is now a liability, especially if you plan on selling your house.

 Due to their environmental risks and the onset of natural gas as a cleaner, safer fuel source, the province of Ontario mandated that, as of October 1, 2001, all steel underground oil tanks older than 25 years be removed from properties.
 If that’s not reason enough to invest in removal, then maybe knowing how they can cause your property value to tank will be.
-Here’s how an underground oil tank can affect the value of your home.
+Here’s how a residential underground oil tank can affect the value of your home.

 What is an underground oil tank?

 Considering the large impact having an underground oil tank can have, let’s learn a bit more about the costly beast that beds beneath your property.